Caetanods/Dipsadidae_color_evolution/README.md

 Run the scripts in the following order:

- - 1) data_preparation.R
+ - data_preparation.R

- Prepare all the data for the analyses.
+ Prepares all the data for the analyses.
- - 2) BiSSE_analyses.R
+ - BiSSE_analyses.R

- Make all analyses.
+ Makes all analyses.
 Including the main categorization and the three alternative definitions for the coloration patterns.

- - 3) model_selection_and_posterior_predictive_check.R
+ - model_selection_and_posterior_predictive_check.R

- Make the model selection for all the MCMC results using Deviance Information Criteria (DIC).
+ Makes the model selection for all the MCMC results using Deviance Information Criteria (DIC).
 Also make posterior predictive checks to test the adequacy of the model to the empirical data.

- - 4) medusa_analyses.R
+ - medusa_analyses.R

- Perform MEDUSA analyses across the 100 phylogenies sampled from the posterior distribution of a Beast 1.8 phylogeny estimation with a concatenated dataset.
+ Performs MEDUSA analyses across the 100 phylogenies sampled from the posterior distribution of a Beast 1.8 phylogeny estimation with a concatenated dataset.

- - 5) BiSSE_null_model_simulations.R
+ - BiSSE_null_model_simulations.R

- Perform Likelihood Ratio Test (LRT) simulations under the BiSSE null model following Rabosky and Goldberg, 2015.
+ Performs Likelihood Ratio Test (LRT) simulations under the BiSSE null model following Rabosky and Goldberg, 2015.
- - 6) make_figures.R
+ - make_figures.R

- Produce all the figures reported in the manucript.
+ Produces all the figures reported in the manucript.